kzisme/site/_posts/2017-04-03-working-with-word-documents.markdown

    - If the structure of the document is made of columns you may have to write a function(s) to correctly determine the spacing/tab amounts between insertions.
+   - You can insert multiple bookmarks in the same position - even without replacing text, but it makes debugging a little harder if something goes wrong later on when generating documents.